CodeBetterEveryDay/dsec-aws-workshop/README.md

 - Create 2nd NGINX server in a default VPC [more...](challenge_05/README-C5.md)
 - Verify connectivity

 ### Challenge 6
+- Create 1nd and 2nd NGINX server on Amazon Linux and Ubuntu [more...](challenge_06/README-C6.md)

 ### Challenge 7
 -